Belize

 Apart from diving, there was also something else going on… My fling?
 I honestly don’t know what to call it, but yeah, let’s go with that.

-He also took a lot of time off his busy schedule to show me around the island and help me check things off my bucket list, knowing my time here would be very limited at best.
-Because of him, I got to do and see more things than I could have ever hoped to.
-We took a golf cart to the southernmost part of the island where virtually no tourists go and enjoyed the sunset whilst taking a dip.
-On another day, we crossed The Split and hiked to the northernmost part of the island, stopping at a couple of resorts for drinks on the way before venturing deep into the bushy area that leads to a crocodile sanctuary and a lake in the middle of the mangrove.
-Walking barefoot over the sandy woods, getting turned around and hopelessly lost, and walking over beaten down wooden bridges that would give way the second we’d step on them are memories I’ll forever cherish.
+We took a golf cart to the southernmost part of the island, where virtually no tourists go, and enjoyed the sunset while taking a dip.
+On another day, we crossed The Split and hiked to the northernmost part of the island, stopping at a couple of resorts for drinks on the way before venturing deep into the bushy area that leads to a crocodile sanctuary and a lake in the middle of the mangroves.
+Walking barefoot over the sandy woods, getting turned around and hopelessly lost, and crossing beaten-down wooden bridges that would give way the second we stepped on them – those are memories I’ll forever cherish.

-We also had some seriously deep talks.
-Like about the difficulties we both went through.
+We also had some seriously deep talks – like about the difficulties we both went through.
 Besides dealing with poverty and having to rise to the top through hard work and determination, he also told me about his struggle with his sexuality.
 Whilst he was always the confident type, being gay in a country like Belize isn’t the easiest, with slurs and insults being thrown his way constantly.
-During my short stay here I had already experienced a fair share of that myself, being called ‘batty boy’ on a couple of occasions.
-I for one didn’t let that bother me – in fact I came up with a couple of verses I kept on singing to myself all throughout:

-I gotta admit that Lil Nas did a somewhat better job than I did.
-Anyways.
-As funny as that was to me, it was somewhat irritating to Roy.
-I quickly realised how insensitive that was after we ended up in a brawl with some locals.
 As we walked down the street, these random homophobic idiots started picking on him for having spent so much time going around with me – a guy.
-Luckily this happened in front of his resort and the security guards took care of it all; the Neanderthals fleeing with their tails between their legs the second they saw the buff guys coming their way.
-Always funny seeing macho hetero guys fleeing from a couple of batty boys (and their gang), amirite?
+Luckily, this happened in front of his resort and the security guards took care of it all – the Neanderthals fleeing with their tails between their legs the second they saw the buff guys coming their way.
+Always funny seeing macho hetero guys fleeing from a couple of batty boys (and their gang)?

 Letting Loose

 Drama apart, we also had lots of fun.
 Not just the 18+ kinda fun, mind you.
-I’m also talking partying with his friends, colleagues and complete and total strangers.
+I’m also talking partying with his friends, colleagues, and complete and total strangers.

-Over the course of the cruise we became friends, and, by the end of the night, in keeping with Roy’s philosophy, family.
+Over the course of the cruise, we became friends and, by the end of the night, in keeping with Roy’s philosophy, family.
 We drank the night away at Sports Bar and took a night tour of the south coast in hopes of seeing crocodiles (an unsuccessful expedition), and then, of course, went skinny dipping in the sea and the resort pool.
 As is customary, he then offered them free accommodation at his place and we spent the few remaining days together.

-We hung out at beach bars, partied at clubs and even had a couple of night-ins at my fancy suite where we feasted on Roy’s infamous charcuterie boards.
-My fondest memories will forever be us dancing in the rain at Tipsea; this beach bar that had quickly become our favourite hangout spot (shoutout to Giselle!).
-It was pouring but we couldn’t care less, it was just so damn fun!
+We hung out at beach bars, partied at clubs, and even had a couple of night-ins at my fancy suite where we feasted on Roy’s infamous charcuterie boards.
+My fondest memories will forever be us dancing in the rain at Tipsea– this beach bar that had quickly become our favourite hangout spot (shoutout to Giselle!).
+It was pouring but we couldn’t care less; it was just so damn fun!
 I never thought I could belt my lungs out and show off my embarrassing ‘dance moves’ in front of people I barely even knew.
 That goes to show how close we all felt in such little time!

 Somehow, some way, we had all clicked from the very start and our friendship turned out to be something wonderful.
 We all knew it was gonna be hard when everyone would go their separate ways – and that was to come sooner rather than later.
-I was meant to spend a few days in San Pedro; a city on the nearby island of Ambergris Caye, Caroline was meant to go to Nicaragua, Aaron would go to El Salvador and Roy would… well, keep working and enjoying life at the paradise that is Caye Caulker.
+I was meant to spend a few days in San Pedro; a city on the nearby island of Ambergris Caye, Becca was meant to go to Nicaragua, Oliver would go to El Salvador and Roy would… well, keep working and enjoying life at the paradise that is Caye Caulker.

 But to hell with plans, once we were all drunk and miserable at the prospect of saying goodbye, we decided to change things up.
-I’d cut my week-long stay in San Pedro to just two nights and spend my remaining time back in Caye Caulker with the rest of the Bloodclaat Gang (who also changed their plans).
+I’d cut my week-long stay in San Pedro to just a couple of nights and spend my remaining time back in Caye Caulker with the rest of the Bloodclaat Gang (who also changed their plans).
 Me, Marius, the day-by-day planner, upending his itinerary whilst drunk.
-Who the hell would have thought I had had it in me?
+Who the hell would have thought I had it in me?
 Not only did it feel right, it also felt freeing knowing I could be flexible and spontaneous if I wanted to be.
 The original point of my trip was to see as many things as I could and to experience life in different countries.

 Whilst staying in Caye Caulker for a longer time meant I’d see less of other places, I quite frankly couldn’t give less of a damn considering the good time I was having over there!